What does our Mini-Pupillage involve?

 ROK (Reach out 2 Kids)

-We offer two mini-pupillages a year to Reach Out 2 Kids a London-based charity supporting young people from diverse and low-income backgrounds by working with schools and businesses to motivate support and give practical guidance to 11-18 year-olds in secondary education to help the pupils achieve their career goals.
+We offer two mini-pupillages a year to Reach Out 2 Kids.
+ROK is a London-based charity supporting young people from diverse and low-income backgrounds, helping them to believe in themselves, Achieve despite the odds and succeed in their career goals and aspirations.